-When applicant has satisfactorily met all requirements for the licence and/or rating sought, and the. application form has been completed, the licence and/or rating will be issued
+When applicant has satisfactorily met all requirements for the licence and/or rating sought, and the. application form has been completed, the licence and/or rating will be issued and the concerned PEL Licensing Officer should --

-(1) Prepare a new licence for applicant.
+- (1) Prepare a new licence for applicant. - (2) Complete all blocks including a licence number. - (3) When a rating needs to be added, enter additional rating on a new licence. - (4) Provide applicant with completed licence.

-- (2) Complete all blocks including a licence number. - (3) When a rating needs to be added, enter additional rating on a new licence. - (4) Provide applicant with completed licence. - (5) Collect fee for the licence.
+(5) Collect fee for the licence.